- Is coking coal the biggest limit to steel production?

 So, whilst the ‘hydrogen transport economy’ may still be a long way from reality, its major use in industrial applications like steelmaking may be much closer than many might have imagined.
 Time to start re-hyping hydrogen!

 Many doomers will even admit that there is plenty of metal in the earth’s crust, in very low parts-per-million, if we have enough energy to mine it.
-Then they just assume peak energy, that when fossil fuels run out it’s the end of energy sources, without actually analysing the abundant affordable reliable energy we can have from nuclear power.
+Then they just assume peak energy, that when fossil fuels run out it’s the end of energy sources, without actually proving that breeder reactors cannot supply us with energy for a billion years.
 But with nuclear power, we have an abundant source of energy to recharge any energy carrier we want, like synthetic diesel or boron pellets.
 The mega-machines of today can chew through normal rock and dirt and find enough metals in tiny parts per million if the price is right.
 We have the means to wean off oil.

 The minerals Bardi and co-author Marco Pagani found to be peaking were Mercury, Tellurium, Lead, Cadmium, Potash, Phosphate rock, Thallium Selenium, Zirconium, Rhenium, and Gallium.
 Note that most of these are key components in computers and other electronics.